kwkroeger/smem/readme.md

 # smem

-**I did not make this software, I merely editted it for Python 3 compatibility**
+**I did not make this software, I merely edited it for Python 3 compatibility**

 [smem](http://www.selenic.com/smem/) is a tool that can give numerous reports on memory usage on Linux systems.
 Unlike existing tools, smem can report proportional set size (PSS), which is a more meaningful representation of the amount of memory used by libraries and applications in a virtual memory system.